Triang-jyed-driung/Adaptive-BVP/README.md

 ```math
 u(x) = \ln(1+exp(x))
 ```
-This is a classic example.
+This is a classic example, to test a mixed boundary condition.

+The Newton solver runs 4 iterations on at most 2 intervals.
+The time spent is 0.046s, and the solution achieved machine precision.
 ![Ex6](logistic.jpg)

 ## Adaptivity